BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

 ## What can this Bot do?

-This is a Duel-Bot for DeFi-Kingdoms, a DeFi-game on Avalanche.
+This is a Duel-Bot for DeFi-Kingdom, a DeFi game built on the AVAX-Blockchain (Avalanche).
-The Bot automatically enters the game-lobby to fight other players in DeFi-Kingdoms, a DeFi game built on the AVAX-blockchain.
+The Bot automatically enters the game-lobby to fight other players in DeFi-Kingdoms.
 The bot sends repetitive transactions in a loop to the duel-smart-contract and has the following functions:

 1. Join the game-lobby with a hero automatically
-2. Autocomplete the game automatically if there is a duel-match
+2. Automatically complete the game if there is a duel-match
 3. Avoids blacklisted players that are too strong. (via blacklisted Hero-Ids in config - only in 1vs1 game-type currently)
 4. Switches the RPC-network automatically to counteract network-outages
-5. The Bot also has several options to set your own customized preferences If you're finding this script valuable, give this repository a "Star" on github.
-Thx!
+5. The Bot also has several options to set your own customized preferences

 ## Setup